Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Experiments and Results

 Here, we examine whether the MTL pipeline can train models that detect hateful and abusive speech in previously unseen datasets.

-\textbf{Setup.} We use a leave-one-out setup: given $n$ datasets, we train the shared BERT representation using $n-1$ datasets, leaving out the dataset $d_i$.
-We use the MTL trained BERT -- either in the NCH or MV classification scheme (see \cref{subsec:classification_on_unseen_data}) -- to evaluate $d_i$.
-Note that no portion of $d_i$ is observed during training; thus, $d_i$ is an entirely new dataset.
-We rotate the left-out dataset $d_i$ until we have evaluated all datasets.
-We evaluate transferability between datasets by training single dataset baselines (see \cref{subsec:training_pipeline}).
+\textbf{Experiment Setup and Evaluation.} We use a leave-one-out setup: given $n$ datasets, we train the shared BERT representation using $n-1$ datasets, leaving out the dataset $d_t$.
+We use the MTL-trained BERT -- in the NCH or MV classification scheme (see \cref{subsec:classification_on_unseen_data}) -- to evaluate on $d_t$.
+Note that no portion of $d_t$ is observed during training; thus, $d_i$ is an entirely new dataset.
+We rotate the left-out dataset $d_t$ until we have evaluated all datasets.
+A diagram of the evaluation scheme can be seen in \cref{fig:kfold_experiment}.
+We also evaluate the transferability between datasets by training single dataset baselines (see \cref{subsec:training_pipeline}).
 We train on one dataset and test on another for each possible pair of datasets ($81$ unique pairs).
-Datasets with more than one harmful class are binarized as harmful/harmless using the mapping in \cref{tab:datasets}.
+Datasets with multiple problematic classes are binarized as problematic/harmless using the mapping in \cref{tab:datasets}.

+\textbf{Outperforming the State-of-the-Art.} We start by assessing the performance of MTL against existing state-of-the-art that examined predicting hate speech on unseen datasets.
+In \cref{tab:unseen_vs_sota}, we select prior works that evaluate using the same datasets used in our work.
+Our model outperforms the existing models in 5 out of 8 comparisons, achieving nearly $10\%$ higher performance on \hateval and \davidson datasets.
+We underperform solely on the \waseem dataset, which is known to have particular labeling and contains many false positives \citep{Yuan2023,Waseem-2016-racist}.
+Notably, the \waseem dataset was not constructed for hate speech classification but rather to assess the agreement between amateur and expert annotators, as discussed in \citep{Yuan2023} and the supplementary appendix.
+We contend that a generalized model is not ideal for such datasets, leading to lower prediction performance.

-\textbf{Predicting on Unseen Datasets.} \cref{tab:unseen_vs_baseline} shows the classification performance of MTL and the single dataset baselines.
-We make two observations.
-First, we observe that the MTL flavors consistently outperform the single dataset baselines, achieving the best results on seven of nine datasets.
-This demonstrates that our MTL approach successfully improves the prediction power on unseen datasets.
-On the remaining two datasets (\waseem and \mandl), the best performances are produced by the single dataset baseline trained on \pubfig.
-Second, we find that MTL-NCH outperforms MTL-MV in seven of the nine datasets while being within $2\%$ of the MTL-MV performance on the other two (\waseem and \pubfig).
-As such, we only discuss the MTL-NCH flavor from hereafter.
+In \cref{tab:unseen_vs_baseline}, we further investigate the classification performances of MTL and single dataset baselines.
+We note two key observations.
+Firstly, the MTL flavors consistently outperform the single dataset baselines, achieving the best results on seven out of nine datasets.
+This finding indicates that MTL successfully enhances the predictive ability on unseen datasets.
+For the remaining two datasets (\waseem and \mandl), the single dataset baseline trained on \pubfig, which is introduced in this work, achieves the best performance.
+Secondly, we find that MTL-NCH outperforms MTL-MV in seven out of the nine datasets, and it is within $2\%$ of the MTL-MV performance on the remaining two (\waseem and \pubfig).
+As a result, we focus solely on the MTL-NCH flavor in all discussions in this paper.